 But that’s not all!

-He wrote the story in rhyme, testing it on his
+He wrote the story in rhyme and tested it on his

-So May had his friend Denver Gillen sketch some reindeer from the local zoo with red noses.
-These drawings won over the boss and the book went to print.
-2.4 million books were handed out by the end of 1939 – thanks to word of mouth viral marketing.
+May had his friend Denver Gillen sketch some reindeer from the local zoo with red noses.
+These drawings finally won over the boss and the book went to print … and reprint and reprint.

-May’s brother-in-law, singer Johnny Marks, took his poem and turned it into a song which was recorded by Gene Autry (after many people turned it down as not being commercial enough).
+May’s brother-in-law, singer Johnny Marks, took the poem and turned it into a song which was recorded by Gene Autry after many people turned the song down as not being commercial enough.
 The song is now the second

-Have a wonderful, safe and fun-filled Christmas – and whenever you hear A Christmas Carol or Rudolph the Red Nosed Reindeer, think of the difference copywriters make to your life.
+Have a wonderful, safe and fun-filled Christmas – and whenever you hear A Christmas Carol or Rudolph the Red Nosed Reindeer, think of the difference the right words at the right time written by a brilliant copywriter (cough – you can call us, we are superb with words) can make to your business and your life.